+Nora D. Volkow, M.D., became Director of the National Institute on Drug Abuse (NIDA) in May 2003.
 Dr. Volkow’s work has been instrumental in demonstrating that drug addiction is a disease of the human brain.
-As a research psychiatrist and scientist, Dr. Volkow pioneered the use of brain imaging to investigate the toxic effects and addictive properties of abusable drugs.
+As a research psychiatrist and scientist, she has pioneered the use of brain imaging to investigate the toxic effects and addictive properties of abusable drugs.
 Read more.

 Remarks and Video Highlights

 The brain disease model of addiction is strongly supported by scientific evidence, and stigma against people who use drugs can sabotage effective treatment, according to a perspective, Stigma and the Toll of Addiction, authored by NIDA Director Dr. Nora Volkow and published in The New England Journal of Medicine.